j-entra/quartz/content/books/A-New-Earth.md

 ### Quotes
 ---

-- This is because it is still part of the same dysfunction, a more subtle and rarefied form of self?enhancement, of desire for more and a strengthening of ones conceptual identity, ones self?image.
+- This is because it is still part of the same dysfunction, a more subtle and rarefied form of self enhancement, of desire for more and a strengthening of ones conceptual identity, ones self?image.

 - Everything, a bird, a tree, even a simple stone, and certainly a human being, is ultimately unknowable.
 This is because it has unfathomable depth.
 All we can perceive, experience, think about, is the surface layer of reality, less than the tip of an iceberg.